redbeard28/docset/docs/index.md

 # Welcome to the RedBeard documentation

-Pour informations sur l'auteur =>  [Website redbeard consulting](http://www.redbeard-consulting.fr)
+Pour informations sur l'auteur =>  [Website redbeard consulting](https://redbeard-consulting.fr)

-Bienvenue sur la base de connaissance de Redbeard-Consulting.
-Vous trouverez des tutos dans des domaines variés comme Linux, l'administration de serveurs et d'appliances réseau ou bien encore ma passion pour la domotique.
+## Docker Container
+Thank you to [jobandtalent](https://github.com/jobandtalent/docker-mkdocs) for the docker container.